Alocasia reginula 'Black Velvet' – Care Guide, Origin, and Styling Tips

 Where Does Alocasia 'Black Velvet' Come From?

-• Propagation Success: A single plant was cultivated and propagated via tissue culture, ensuring it became widely available to collectors.
+- Propagation Success: A single plant was cultivated and propagated via tissue culture, making it widely available.

 The name reginula means "little queen", perfectly describing its regal appearance.
 It belongs to the “jewel Alocasia” group, a family of compact, rare tropical plants prized for their ornamental foliage.